-2024 Update: Columbia Housing created new partnerships to bring resources to our community members that will foster economic self-sufficiency and quality of life opportunities.
+2025 Update: In the past five years, Columbia Housing created new partnerships, expanded programs and services, and brought in over a million in funding and in-kind services to support resident strategies.
+These strategies have significantly impacted life opportunities for residents.
 The new partnerships provide resources in the areas of employment services, financial literacy, youth programming, senior services, and health and wellness.
-Some of our partnerships consists of: